 Over the years photography has become my creative outlet that gets me outside.
 It has slowed me down and helped me appreciate things that I might have walked right by and never noticed before.
-Being able to get outside and go hiking has helped me find some balance in this crazy fast pace world that we have created.
-I have found that getting out in nature is a healing process for me.
+I have found that getting out in nature is a energizing/healing process for me and has helped me find some balance in this crazy fast pace world that we have created.

 My interest in photography started when I was in the Navy and stationed in Naples, Italy.
 I went to the local NATO base and bought a 35 mm Petri film camera to take pictures of the sites around Naples.
 Many years later it was actually a B&W image by Ansel Adams titled 'Clearing Winter Storm' that first made an impact on me.
 This was the first time that I considered a photograph to be artwork as to me it was just a good or right up there with any other piece of art that I had seen.

 I have gone through many phases in my photographic journey but now I am back to my passion for creating unique B&W images.
-Working in B&W gives me more of a creative freedom to adjust the contrast and light to create a more dramatic scene.
-It is my goal to try and show more than the typical landscape image and let the viewer see nature's designs and patterns.
+Working in B&W gives me more of a creative freedom to display the natural elements that made me stop and look.
+It is my goal to try and show more than the typical landscape image and let the viewer see nature's designs, patterns and some of the more dramatic scenes that sometimes last only a few minutes.

 In reading one of my favorite photographer's books I wanted to share a sentence that made such an impact on me and continues to inspire my approach to photography today.

 "Now I know that the combination of light and form I seek are virtually infinite and that I will always have new and inspiring subject matter to pursue".
-From Galen Rowell's book 'A Retrospective'
+(Galen Rowell's book - 'A Retrospective')